 This was my first time taking so many escalators and they are really long ones!
 Alternate methods to get up there are taking the elevator or stairs (yup, exercise a bit before downing few bowls of ramen?).

 Here’s what greeted us on the 10th floor.
 Large signboard showing the nine different ramen shops with the location of each shop on the map (color-coded).

 The entrance to the ramen labyrinth.
 We arrived around 6.45pm, Saturday.
 As expected, there were many hungry customers.
 Some shops with short queue and some with long ones.
 Masutani has a long queue.
 I thought of giving up but stuck through it.

-First thing first, buy your meal tickels from the tickel machine outside the shop.
+First thing first, buy your meal tickets from the ticket machine outside the shop.
 The machine has English and Chinese options.
-Then hand the tickels to the person in charge, queue and wait for your turn.
+Then hand the tickets to the person in charge, queue and wait for your turn.

 We waited for 40 minutes!!!
 I’m not one that usually queue very long for food.
 Thankfully we have some snacks with us.
 The ramen came pretty fast once we’re seated.

 Char siu ramen @ 800 yen.
 We added boiled egg @ 100 yen.
 See the murky color broth?
-Well a l’s outrageously fatty, salty and sinful BUT oh so good!
+This char siu ramen is outrageously fatty, salty and sinful BUT oh so good!
 The broth is made from pork bone and shoyu (soy sauce) and those are floating pork fats (most probably back fat).
 The amount of thinly sliced pork given were satisfactory and I like the thin noodles.

-Because l’s fatty and salty, you need to eat this fast while l’s still warm and I betcha you won’t be able to drink the broth until the last drop.
+Because the char siu ramen is fatty and salty, you need to eat this fast while the broth is still warm, and I betcha you won’t be able to drink the broth until the last drop.

 If you like your ramen salty, fatty and rich, then you must give Masutani a try.